Summary

 IV.
 To measure changes in serum total testosterone from baseline to up to 12 months after radiation.

-1. To validate the utility of image features of inguinal and pelvic lymph nodes obtained prior to treatment as a prognostic indicator that can identify patients with early-stage anal squamous cell carcinoma for whom treatment with de-intensified chemoradiation is appropriate.
+1. To validate the utility of imaging features of inguinal and pelvic lymph nodes obtained prior to treatment as a prognostic indicator that can identify patients with early-stage anal squamous cell carcinoma for whom treatment with de-intensified chemoradiation is appropriate.

-VII.
+VI.
 To determine the incidence of and predictors for cardiovascular toxicity in patients receiving fluorouracil (5-FU) or capecitabine.

 OUTLINE: Patients are randomized to 1 of 2 arms.